 Skip to content

-Dynamic programming is an important algorithmic paradigm that decomposes a problem into a series of smaller subproblems, and stores the solutions of these subproblems to avoid redundant computations, thereby significantly improving time efficiency.
+Dynamic programming is an important algorithmic paradigm that decomposes a problem into a series of smaller subproblems and avoids redundant computation by storing the solutions to subproblems, thereby significantly improving time efficiency.

-In this section, we start with a classic problem, first presenting its brute force backtracking solution, observing the overlapping subproblems contained within, and then gradually deriving a more efficient dynamic programming solution.
+In this section, we start with a classic example, first presenting its brute force backtracking solution, observing the overlapping subproblems within it, and then gradually deriving a more efficient dynamic programming solution.

 Climbing stairs